Inbound Marketing for SaaS Companies: Your Ultimate Guide

 As you can see, it’s all about conversion.

 However, your content readers won’t usually convert by themselves, and they will need a little push.
 More specifically, here are the common conversion steps in SaaS inbound marketing.
 Again, let’s use the example that you are a SaaS company selling productivity tools.

 A user, Mr.X, realizes he had productivity issues, and went to Google to search for productivity tips.
 He stumbled upon your content “Top 10 Tips To Increase Productivity Without Willpower”.
 In the middle of the article, you offer him an ebook for more in-depth productivity tactics that he can download for free in exchange for his email address.
 He went on to download this ebook.

 Let’s pause a bit.
 The ebook here is an offer we call a lead magnet, which essentially, something valuable that we give for free in exchange for their contact information.
 When they gave their contact info (mainly email address), we effectively converted them into a lead.

 Now, we can follow-up with an email marketing campaign to nurture Mr.X as a lead.
 Email marketing is an important aspect of inbound marketing as a lead nurturing effort.

-Let’s say that Mr.X continued to consume your content (which he became aware to via your email newsletter), and now he’s aware of your SaaS product.
+Let’s say that Mr.X continued to consume your content (which he became aware of via your email newsletter), and now he’s aware of your SaaS product.
 He researched for your product and stumbled upon your competitors’.
-After comparing his options, he decided to sign-up for your free-trial.
+After comparing his options, he decided to sign-up for your free trial.
 Here, we effectively converted Mr.X from a lead into a prospect.